marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---
 ## Motivation &#x1F537;
-* B00m-h3adsh0t is a game bot software for first-person shooting (FPS) games where players need to constantly move, think, strategize, and shoot enemies all at once - Aimbot uses game data to automatically shoot at the heads of energy targets
+* **B00m-h3adsh0t is a game bot software for first-person shooting (FPS) games where players need to constantly move, think, strategize, and shoot enemies all at once.
+Aimbot uses game data to automatically shoot at the heads of energy targets**

-* Personal motivation to get better with the C++ compilation programming language.
-B00m-H3adsh0t is 100% written in C++ with Visual Studio compiler providing a very fast, and efficient framework with scripting support such that the framework uses a consistent object-oriented design
+* **Personal motivation to learn C++, object oriented programing, and how a game executes on an operating system.
+B00m-H3adsh0t is 100% written in C++ with Visual Studio compiler providing a very fast, and efficient framework with scripting support such that the framework uses a consistent object-oriented design**

   ![](https://github.com/lucylow/b00m-h3adsh0t/blob/master/readme-images/logo2.png)